 And that looking good is not the be all and end all.

-When it comes to food and drink packaging, function and user experience should take priority for the consumers sake.
+When it comes to food and drink packaging design, function and user experience should take priority for the consumers sake.

-What’s your favourite food and drink packaging?
+What’s your favourite drink or food packaging?
 Let us know in the comment below.